What An Herbalist, Midwife & Integrative Medicine Doctor Says About The Coronavirus

 "FaceTime with at least two people per day," Romm tells me.
 "As much as we can do to connect with each other is so powerful."

 3. If you're trying to conceive, proceed.

 In terms of what this virus means for pregnancy (all stages of pregnancy: from couples trying to conceive, to the first trimester, to time of birth, to postpartum), Romm mentions that there is limited data.
-However, "from the data that we have, there has not been an increased risk of miscarriage or stillbirth," she explains.
+However, from the data that we have, there has not been an increased risk of pregnancy loss or stillbirth, she explains.
 "The virus hasn't been found in umbilical cord blood or transmitted during time of birth or in breast milk."